Goebel Brewing Company: History

-A new production technique
+A new unpasteurized technique

 In the mid 1960s, Goebel began advertising that their beer was "real" (unpasteurized) draft beer.
 Normally, bottled and canned beer had to be pasteurized to kill the active yeast left in the beer after brewing was completed, otherwise the buildup of gasses in the bottle would explode them on store shelves or ruin the taste of the beer even if the bottles stayed intact.
 This does not affect draft beer, which is kept at refrigerator temperatures from brewery to tap.
 Goebel's method of achieving this was a bacterium cultivated by the company's chemists that acted specifically on the yeast in the beer, then died harmlessly when the yeast was all consumed.
 Sales spiked, as people liked the "draft-like" flavor of the beer, but the technique was short-lived, as the bacteria became prevalent everywhere in the brewery, affecting other aspects of the brewing process negatively, and it had to be discontinued.
 The beer never regained its previous popularity after that point, exacerbated by the gradual changing of tastes in a new generation of beer drinkers who preferred a lighter, sweeter beer.

 Comedian George Gobel became a spokesman for Goebel Beer for obvious reasons.

-Later years
+Low-priced years

 Goebel was popular in its latter days in the 1970s and 1980s, as a low-priced beer, sold by the case in bottles and aluminum cans.
 In the mid to late seventies, a case of twenty four bottles cost $4.44 not including the dollar refund when all empties were returned.
 Eventually, Pabst Brewing Company acquired Stroh's and their other brands (including Goebel), and discontinued the Goebel brand at the end of 2005.